Get Started with Bitnami Charts using Minikube

 TIP: Unlike cloud platforms, Minikube doesn’t support a load balancer so, if you’re deploying the application on Minikube, use the command below instead:

-You should see the output below as the chart is installed on Minikube.
+You should see output similar to that shown below as the chart is installed on Minikube.

 Find how to install MongoDB, Odoo or WordPress in the examples below:

-To install the most recent MongoDB release, run the following command:
+To install on Minikube, run the following command:

-NOTE: Check the configurable parameters of the MongoDB chart and their default values at the official Kubernetes GitHub repository.
+NOTE: Check the configurable parameters of the MongoDB chart and their default values at the GitHub repository.

-To install the most recent Odoo release, run the following command:
+To install on Minikube, run the following command:

-NOTE: Check the configurable parameters of the Odoo chart and their default values at the official Kubernetes GitHub repository.
+NOTE: Check the configurable parameters of the Odoo chart and their default values at the GitHub repository.

-To install the most recent WordPress release, run the following command:
+To install on Minikube, run the following command:

-NOTE: Check the configurable parameters of the WordPress chart and their default values at the official Kubernetes GitHub repository.
+NOTE: Check the configurable parameters of the WordPress chart and their default values at the GitHub repository.

 Now, you can manage your deployments from the Kubernetes Dashboard.
 Follow the instructions below to access the Web user interface.